In this article you will find everything about the topic of working time account

 3. Setting up accounts (Settings)

-For every user you'll have to create an individual WTA according to the contract.
+For every user you'll have to create an individual WTA according to the due hours.
 The standard settings are set in a way, that most WTAs can be set up quite quickly.
 Templates are not yet available, but at the end of this section you'll find examples for typical settings.

 The first step is to select the user that you want to create.
 Next, select the data source for the calculation.
 If you use the time tracker for the user, make sure to also select, whether all or only verified timers should be calculated.
-When using the schedule and actually the assignments, please note that changes in the log won't have any impact on WTAs.
-If you want to correct errors, open a WTA as draft first and then you'll have to change assignments (schedule) or timers (time tracker).
+When using the schedule and actually the assignments, changes in the reports section will also have an effect on the WTA of the user.
+If you want to correct errors, open a WTA as draft first and then you'll have to change assignments (schedule or reports) or timers (time tracker).

 Most companies will set up WTAs somewhere during the year.
 This is why you are asked how you want to start in the next step.
 You may want to start with the current month but have a piece of paper or excel file that covers the current overtime balance of the user.
-You may book that figure on the time account of the user, this section will be covered later in the article.
-If you have absences, schedules or timers well set up for the user in the previous months, you may also chose an earlier month.
+You may book the current overtime on the time account of the user, but at this stage this is not important and therefore will be covered later in the article.
+If you have the full data of absences, schedules or timers set up for the user in the previous months already, you may also chose an earlier month.
 The first calculation will then take some time later.

 Step 3 is about setting the target hours, hence translating the user's contract into the WTA setting.
 Each step offers a detailed explanation.
 Calculating target hours on a monthly basis only applies to freelancers, mini jobbers or other irregularly working staff.
-More frequently the daily basis is chosen where the combination of working days and daily target hours sum up to the monthly target figure.
+More frequently the daily basis is chosen where the combination of working days and daily target hours sum up to the monthly target figure (which then, of course, varies from month to month).

 Later, any minute that is worked less or on top of the target hour per day will be counted as overtime, while monthly target hours don't carry a daily overtime review.